barbarer/py4e-int/_sources/objects/Exercises.rst

     :feedback_d: This is true, we can extend a 'parent' class to create a new 'child' class and the new class has access to its functions and can override them if needed.

-    Which of the following statements is <b>not</b> true about object-oriented programming?
+    Which of the following statements is **not** true about object-oriented programming?

 .. mchoice:: objectoriented_keyword